julian-molina/Documentation/_includes/network/session-reference.md

 <!--------------------------------------------- CONTENT starts -->

-A such, the session reference node must establish a reference with a session.
-In addition, its offspring nodes determine precisely which data products are stored.
+A such, the session reference node must establish a reference with a trading session.
+Also, its offspring nodes determine precisely which data products are stored.

 <!--------------------------------------------- CONTENT ends -->